Surface

 How it works

 Most learning apps hand out the answer.
 Dhee asks the next question.
-Children move from "I remember" to "I understand" to "I can use this anywhere" — guided by Spark, in 15 unhurried minutes a day.
+Children move from "I remember" to "I understand" to "I can use this anywhere" — building the thinking, reasoning and problem-solving they'll need for the future, in 15 unhurried minutes a day.

-Every Dhee session moves through three stages.
-Spark only advances when your child shows real understanding — not just the right word.
+Every Dhee Learning session moves through three stages.
+Dhee only advances when your child shows real understanding — not just the right word.

 Can your child recall the key fact?
-Spark asks gently.
-If the answer is rote, Spark digs in.
-If it shows understanding, Spark moves on.
+Dhee asks gently.
+If the answer is rote, Dhee digs in.
+If it shows understanding, Dhee moves on.

 "What did you learn about photosynthesis today?"

 Why does it work?
-Spark probes the why, not just the what.
+Dhee probes the why, not just the what.
 This is where understanding actually forms.

 "Why do plants need sunlight specifically — not just any light?"